 Appointed 2 April 2019

-Jim was appointed as the Secretary, Department of Industry, in April 2019.
-He is responsible for bringing together a new Planning & Industry Cluster which will drive greater levels of integration and efficiency across key areas such as long-term planning, precincts, infrastructure priorities, open space, the environment, our natural resources – land, water, mining – energy, and growing industries, with an increased emphasis on regional NSW.
+Jim was appointed as the Secretary, Department of Planning, Industry and Environment in April 2019.
+He is responsible for bringing together a new Planning, Industry and Environment Cluster which will drive greater levels of integration and efficiency across key areas such as long-term planning, precincts, infrastructure priorities, open space, the environment, our natural resources – land, water, mining – energy, and growing industries, with an increased emphasis on regional NSW.

 This follows almost six years as the Chief Executive Officer for Infrastructure NSW during which he led the development of the 2014 State Infrastructure Strategy Update and the recent 2018 State Infrastructure Strategy, chaired the Infrastructure Investor Assurance Committee, was responsible for the delivery of a number of the state’s infrastructure priorities, and coordinated the development of the NSW Government Action Plan: A ten point commitment to the construction sector through his role as Chair of the NSW Government’s Construction Leadership Group.